Diamond Fluorescence

 Start Your Diamond Search Here

 Fluorescence has a two-fold effect on the value of diamonds.
-In some cases, it appreciates the prices, and in some, it downgrades the prices.
+In some cases, it appreciates the diamond prices, and in some, it downgrades the prices.

-Colorless diamonds with higher GIA grades (D-F) find no buyer if they show a blue or colorful glow under UV light.
-The reason is simple; here, fluorescence is a flaw.
+Colorless diamonds with higher GIA color grades (D-F) find no buyer if they show a blue or colorful glow under UV light.
+The reason is simple; here, diamond fluorescence is a flaw.
 It diminishes the natural brightness of a diamond, making it look hazy.
 To sell these kinds of diamonds, a seller needs to give excessive discounts.

 However, fluorescence can make a diamond premium too.
-Diamonds with low GIA grade (I-M) look whiter due to fluorescence.
+Diamonds with low GIA color grade (I-M) look whiter due to fluorescence.
 The blue color glow goes well with the yellowish tone of these diamonds, offering them an appearance close to natural white.
 This puts them under the category of ‘higher quality stones’ and makes them valuable.

-Should I Buy a Fluorescent Diamond?
+Should I Buy A Fluorescent Diamond?

 It is a personal choice whether to buy a fluorescent diamond or not.
 If a diamond becomes more attractive with fluorescence and appealing to the eyes then it is worth buying.
 Also, prioritize your requirements and budget before buying a diamond.